bradleyables22/LiteGate/README.md

 The current state of this project requires System.Data.Sqlite for access to the native C binding for `sqlite3_update_hook` which is utilized for webhook subscriptions for change notificiations.
 This means that currently this implemntation requires to be run on a IIS Windows Server.

+I plan to write an implementation for Microsoft.Data.Sqlite and SQLitePCL to replicate this shortly.

 ## Quickstart

 ### Prerequisites